web11-ateves/aisuite/README.md

 Simple, unified interface to multiple Generative AI providers.

 `aisuite` is an tool designed for developers who need to evaluate and compare the responses of multiple LLMs through a standardized interface.
-Based on the OpenAI interface standard, `aisuite` makes it easy to interact with the most popular LLMs and compare the results of their chat based functionality, with support for more interfaces coming in the near future.
+Based on the OpenAI interface standard, `aisuite` makes it easy to interact with the most popular LLMs and compare the results.
+It is a thin wrapper around python client libraries allowing creators to seamlessly swap out or test responses from a number of LLMs without changing their code.
+Today, the library is primarily focussed on chat completions, but will be expanded to cover more use cases in near future.

 Currently supported providers are -
 OpenAI, Anthropic, Azure, Google, AWS, Groq, Mistral, HuggingFace and Ollama.